 - How much does counseling cost if I pay for it myself?

 Answer – The Counseling Service operates on a fee for service basis and the charge is $95.00 per session ($110.00 for the initial session).
 In situations where persons are unable to pay the full fee, a reduced rate for a number of sessions may be negotiated, drawing on a limited Subsidy Fund provided by Mt.
-Hebron United Methodist Church
+Hebron United Methodist Church and other donations.

 - Do I have to have a referral to schedule an appointment?